add-the-tea-yen/add-the-tea-yen/README.md

 ### Hi there, I'm Adityan - aka Tadashi Kenko

-## TABS       I code a bit, this is the dunmping ground for unactive projects
+##I code a bit, you can find all most all of my unactive projects here

 - I just launched my first book, A walk in the Park now avaible on Amazon
 - I’m currently learning nothing and everything